ruachost/third-party-domain-integration/integration.md

 # WHMCS–Theme Platform Domain Integration Guide (Shopify‑style)

-This guide describes how to integrate your **Theme Platform** (e.g., `store.techmock.com`) with **WHMCS** so your merchants can search, purchase, connect, and manage custom domains inside your app—similar to Shopify’s experience.
+This guide describes how to integrate your **Platform** (e.g., `store.domain.com`) with **WHMCS** so your merchants can search, purchase, connect, and manage custom domains inside your app—similar to Shopify’s experience.

 ---